webstar0411/payment-using-stripe-api-angular/README.md

 - starts _AoT compilation_ using _ngc_ compiler
 - creates `dist` folder with all the files of distribution

-To test locally the npm package:
+To test the npm package locally, use the following command:
 ```Shell
 npm run pack-lib
 ```
-Then you can install it in an app to test it:
+You can then run the following to install it in an app to test it:
 ```Shell
 npm install [path]to-library-[version].tgz
 ```